 Method

-A. Visual Stimulus
+A. EEG Recording

 The visual stimulus is consisted of 4 coded targets rendering on a 21inch screen with resolution of 600*800, as shown in Fig. 1.
 Each target is a 3cm*3cm square flickering at white and black contrast.
 The phase and frequency was also coded in each target.
 For instance, top target was flickering at 9Hz with phase of 0 degree.
 The detailed coding info can be found in [8][10][11].

-B. Data Acquisition